ARC: Consistent, Low-Latency Delivery via Receiver-Side Scheduling: Analytic Analysis and Concrete Examples

-The negative interval indicates that one object is scheduled to be released slightly \emph{before} its predecessor, so the raw update rule can generate out-of-order releases.
-In steady state the late object induces a long inter-release gap of almost \(40\,\mathrm{ms}\), more than \(20\,\mathrm{ms}\) above the nominal inter-send interval \(\tau = 16.7\,\mathrm{ms}\); this large lag then forces the next object to be scheduled roughly \(2\,\mathrm{ms}\) before its predecessor, with the remaining eight intervals clustered near \(16.3\,\mathrm{ms}\).
+The negative interval indicates that one block is scheduled to be released slightly \emph{before} its predecessor, so the raw update rule can generate out-of-order releases.
+In steady state the late block induces a long inter-release gap of almost \(40\,\mathrm{ms}\), more than \(20\,\mathrm{ms}\) above the nominal inter-send interval \(\tau = 16.7\,\mathrm{ms}\); this large lag then forces the next block to be scheduled roughly \(2\,\mathrm{ms}\) before its predecessor, with the remaining eight intervals clustered near \(16.3\,\mathrm{ms}\).

 \paragraph{Exponent asymmetry example (length-\(10\) pattern):} With exponent shaping

 and the same \(\lambda\) and \(\varepsilon\), the update is

 In steady state the effective delays again form a 10-point cycle.
 A representative period has